 Responding to requests for insider lists

-Issuers of financial instruments that fall within the scope of the Market Abuse Regulation will be required to transmit their insider lists to us on request.
-We have a secure system for transmission that will enable issuers or their nominees to respond to requests for insider lists using a secure electronic system.
+Issuers of financial instruments, emission allowance market participants (EAMPs) and parties involved in the relevant auctions that fall within the scope of the Market Abuse Regulation will be required to transmit their insider lists to us on request.
+We have a secure system for transmission that will enable issuers or their nominees, EAMPs and parties involved in the relevant auctions to respond to requests for insider lists using a secure electronic system.

 This system will be free to use and give sufficient security to protect the personal data in insider lists.
-Details of the transmission method will be provided to issuers or their nominees as part of any information request we make.
+Details of the transmission method will be provided to issuers or their nominees, EAMPs and parties involved in the relevant auctions as part of any information request we make.

 Our Market Watch newsletter looks at market abuse risks, transaction reporting, suspicious transaction and order reporting, and other market conduct issues.
 It can help regulated firms and other non-regulated market users understand more about these areas and relevant practices to consider.

 Market Watch 50 discusses further observations from our suspicious transaction reporting (STR) visits, and reminds firms of their obligations under SUP 17 of our Handbook regarding transaction reporting.